neu-se/galette/README.md

 ## Creating an Instrumented Java Installation

-In order to track the flow of information through classes in the Java Class Library (JCL), such as `java.lang.String` and `java.util.List`, Galette must instrument the bytecode of JCL classes.
+To track the flow of information through classes in the Java Class Library (JCL), such as `java.lang.String` and `java.util.List`, Galette must instrument the bytecode of JCL classes.
 Therefore, the first step when using Galette is to create an instrumented Java installation (i.e., Java Development Kit or Java Runtime Environment).